 HID stands for High Intensity Discharge commonly referred to Xenon (ZEE-NON) headlamps.
-We have all seen these super bright blue / white headlights once reserved for the most expensive automobiles.
+We have all seen these super bright blue/white headlights once reserved for the most expensive automobiles.
 Today many manufactures include HID or even newer technology super bright CREE LED (Light Emitting Diode) headlamps as standard equipment, even on economy cars.
-HID and LED headlamps are more energy efficient, and can last much longer than a conventional Halogen bulb.
+HID and LED headlamps are more energy efficient and can last much longer than a conventional halogen bulb.
 They also produce more light.
 A properly designed HID or LED headlamp can put more light further down the road than a conventional bulb.
 The key here is properly designed.
-More and more people are going to the store or ordering online “Do It Yourself Kits”.
+More and more people are going to the store or ordering online do-it-yourself kits.
 If your vehicle did not come from the factory with HID or LED headlamps, adding them is illegal!
-Why you ask?
+Why?
 HID and LED headlamps require more than a bulb upgrade to meet legal requirements.
-For more than you ever wanted to know about vehicle lighting laws go here. http://www.ecfr.gov/cgi-bin/text-idx?node=se49.6.571_1108
+For more than you ever wanted to know about vehicle lighting laws go here.

-In order to comply with federal law, HID and LED headlamp assemblies are specifically designed in order to maintain an acceptable light output pattern, and not create excessive glare.
-Auto manufactures use several systems to comply with the law such as: auto leveling systems, headlamp washers, and special reflector and projection lens assemblies.
-Chances are if you have experienced a blinding effect from a blue / white color headlamp, it was not from a factory installed system.
+In order to comply with federal law, HID and LED headlamp assemblies are specifically designed in order to maintain an acceptable light output pattern and not create excessive glare.
+Auto manufacturers use several systems to comply with the law such as: auto leveling systems, headlamp washers, and special reflector and projection lens assemblies.
+Chances are, if you have experienced a blinding effect from a blue/white color headlamp, it was not from a factory installed system.
 You may have also been blinded by a vehicle with factory installed HID / LED headlamps that has been raised.
-The owners of these raised vehicles often fail to adjust the aim of their headlamps, because the bulbs are so much brighter the blinding effect is magnified, even worse is a raised vehicle with illegal aftermarket HID / LED headlamps.
-Here is an interesting video from “across the pond” http://www.youtube.com/watch?v=Y5n38wDe684
+The owners of these raised vehicles often fail to adjust the aim of their headlamps, and because the bulbs are so much brighter, the blinding effect is magnified.
+A raised vehicle with illegal aftermarket HID or LED headlamps is even worse.
+Here is an interesting video from “across the pond.”

-Depending on your automobile, installing aftermarket HID /LED headlights could actually make your vision down road worse, as well as blinding oncoming drivers.
+Depending on your automobile, installing aftermarket HID or LED headlights could actually make your vision down road worse, as well as blinding oncoming drivers.
 I don’t know about you, but I don’t want the driver of a 3000+ pound vehicle coming toward me at 45 MPH to be BLINDED!
 The thought makes you want to have your Tampa personal injury lawyer on speed dial!
-Here is an interesting experiment http://thegarage.jalopnik.com/should-you-swap-your-headlight-bulbs-for-leds-1728026383.
+Here is an interesting experiment.

 NOT JUST A TRAFFIC TICKET!